cvele/MultiTenantBundle/README.md

 Features
 ------------
 - User can own and/or belong to multiple tenants
+- Automatic SQL filtering of tenants on supported entities
+- Entity listener inserts current tenant on supported entities
 - Tenants can be switched on the fly, with URL parameter or via helper method
-- Traits for enteties that need to belong to tenants
+- Traits for entities that need to belong to tenants

 **Note** *Bundle currently supports only Doctrine ORM for storage.*